rocklan/rocklan.github.io/_posts/2017/2017-10-15-Setting-up-CI-to-setup-your-success.md

 readtime: true
 cover-img: https://static.lachlanbarclay.net/pics/catlight.png
 tags: ci deployments devops craftsmanship popular
+title: Setting Up CI To Setup Your Success
 ---
 <p>Does your build save you time and effort?
 Or does everyone emit a collective groan whenever you hear the dreaded <b>"Someone broke the build"</b> ?
 A great build setup you will love, a bad setup you will hate.
 How do you get started and where do you want to end up?</p>
 <img data-src="https://static.lachlanbarclay.net/pics/BuildServers.png" alt="Build servers" class="img-responsive lazyload" />